-High-fat dairy products linked to poorer breast cancer survivalMarch 14th, 2013 in Cancer /
+High-fat dairy products linked to poorer breast cancer survivalMarch 14, 2013 in Medicine & Health / Cancer

 Patients who consume high-fat dairy products following breast cancer diagnosis increase their chances of dying from the disease years later, according to a study by Kaiser Permanente researchers.